 5. Put Down the Watering Can

-Contrary to popular belief, succulents need no more water than other plants and often require less than others popular in temperate climates.
-Their thick stems and leaves store water efficiently, so they often need less frequent watering.
+Contrary to popular belief, succulents need no more water than other plants and often require less than other popular plants in temperate climates.
+Their thick stems and leaves store water efficiently, so they usually need less frequent watering.
 In general, gardeners should water succulents when they are visibly dry.

 6. Pay Attention to Drainage and Fertilizer

 The soil that works best for many plants is not always best for succulents, which thrive in porous soil that drains quickly and easily.
-Mixing ordinary healthy soil with sand at a ratio of around 30/70 ensures that the soil around the plant does not store too much water.
+Mixing healthy soil with sand at a 30/70 ratio helps prevent the soil around the plant from retaining excess water.
 Succulents also require less fertilizer than many other plants.
 A low-balanced soluble fertilizer delivered at half or a quarter of the quantity for ordinary plants is sufficient.

 7. Choose Green Succulents

-Succulents often prove to be a challenge for new gardeners, so it is always best to start by growing green succulents, such as cacti, Agaves, or Aloes.
-These are some of the hardiest succulents and do well indoors near a large window.
+Succulents can be challenging for new gardeners, so it is best to start with green succulents such as cacti, Agaves, or Aloes.
+These are among the hardiest succulents and thrive indoors near a large window.

 8. Kill Pests

-As with all plants, pests can damage succulents quickly.
-Therefore, gardeners must check plants for insect infestation thoroughly and regularly and get rid of pests as quickly as possible.
-Watering sparingly is a good way to avoid gnats.
+As with all plants, pests can quickly damage succulents.
+Therefore, gardeners must regularly and thoroughly check plants for insect infestations and eliminate pests promptly.
+Watering sparingly is an effective way to prevent gnats.
 A natural pesticide that is not harmful to houseplants is also beneficial.

 9. Keep Succulents Warm